Research Funding and Fellowships

 Directed Action Science Investigations

-Directed action science investigations are funded when the scientific research or advice is clearly defined and needed quickly or an important opportunity would be lost if the proposal had to be go through a competitive bid funding process.
-With directed actions, there is typically only one entity (individual or team) that is qualified and available to do the work within the desired time frame.
+Directed action science investigations are funded when the DSP determines that scientific research or advice is clearly defined and needed quickly or if an important opportunity would be lost if the proposal had to go through a lengthy competitive selection process.
 View our currently funded directed action science investigations.

-California Sea Grant administers this fellowship program on behalf of the Delta Science Program (previously known as the CALFED Science Fellowship), providing up to two years of support to awardees to pursue research on key topics related to water management and ecosystem health in the San Francisco Bay-Delta.
-The early-career scientists work collaboratively with academic and community mentors to address priority issues identified in the 2017-2021 Science Action Agenda.
+The Delta Science Program oversees the Delta Science Fellows Program (previously known as the CALFED Science Fellowship), which is funded by the Delta Stewardship Council and administered by California Sea Grant on behalf of the Delta Science Program.
+The Delta Science Fellows Program provides up to two years of support to awardees to pursue research on key topics related to water management and ecosystem health in the Bay-Delta.
+These early-career scientists work collaboratively with academic and community mentors to address priority issues identified in the 2017-2021 Science Action Agenda.

-Most recently, the Delta Science Program and California Sea Grant announced 10 recipients of the 2020 Delta Science Fellowship, with the State Water Contractors providing additional financial commitment to support three of these fellows.
-The recipients include eight University of California (UC) postdoctoral researchers and doctoral graduate students, one California State University (CSU) masters student, and one postdoctoral researcher from Stanford University.
-To learn more about the 2020 Delta Science Fellowship awardees and their upcoming research projects, please visit California Sea Grant’s website.
+Most recently, the Delta Science Fellows Program awarded the 2020 Delta Science Fellowship to 10 recipients, with the State Water Contractors providing additional funds to support three of these fellows.
+The recipients include eight University of California (UC) postdoctoral researchers and doctoral graduate students, one California State University (CSU) master’s student, and one postdoctoral researcher from Stanford University.
+To learn more about the 2020 Delta Science Fellowship recipients and their upcoming research projects, please visit California Sea Grant’s website.